 LOOKING FOR MORE SIDES Like This Glazed Carrots Recipe?
 TRY THESE!

-Sides are arguably the best part of any meal!
+Sides are arguably the best part of any meal especially with this meatloaf recipe!
 So, why settle for a boring ‘ole weeknight dinner when you can jazz it up with one of these recipes?

 - l lb baby carrots halved

 - 1 1/2 tbsp salted butter

 - 3 tbsp light brown sugar packed